fonk-apps/fonk-examples/guestbook/faas/kubeless/nodejs/Readme.md

 But what about interacting with the functions through an API endpoint?

 ## Fixing the ingress
-The nginx ingress has a configuration issue on some platforms that requires inspection and correction prior to confiuring the front end.
+The nginx ingress has a configuration issue on some platforms that requires inspection and correction prior to configuring the front end.
 Start by inspecting the ingress:

 ```bash
 $ kubectl get ingress